seeren/router/README.md

 #### Code Example

-Create routes, Manage them and find one matching with a server request.
+Create routes, Manage them and find the one matching with a server request.
 Use matching route for create http controllers using psr-11 as resolver.

 ### Seeren\Router\Router